 Forgive me, Father for I have sinned.
 I have killed for my Country, I have stolen for my Church, I have loved a Woman, and I am a Priest.

 Did You Know?

-Publicity for this picture said that actor Christopher Reeve
+To prepare for his role in this film, actor Christopher Reeve

 At the end of his Requiem Mass in the field, Father Flaherty says "Requiescat in pace."
 The Mass, however, was clearly celebrated (as would be expected in a war zone) for more than one person (as indicated by plural pronouns in a previous prayer).
 In that case, the correct verb form would be "Requiescant" and not "Requiescat."
 See more